vuestorefront/vue-storefront/packages/core/docs/community/sponsorship-program.md

 ## How do I join the program?

-Currently, we are creating a queue for the available sponsorship spots.
-You can join the line by filling up this form [https://forms.gle/K9QgyktrJBNQsKoM8](https://forms.gle/K9QgyktrJBNQsKoM8), and as soon as we have an available spot, we will contact you.
+We have a list of available sponsorship spots.
+You can join the list by [filling up this form](https://forms.gle/K9QgyktrJBNQsKoM8), and we will contact you as soon as we have an available spot.

 ## How long will the sponsorship be offered for the developer?